rodber/blog/_posts/2021/2021-02-03-monetizing-chevereto.md

 featuredImage: /photos/2021-monetize.png
 ---

 There was a time when I really wanted to scale my business, to make it a large software development company and hire people to go beyond my single-person limitations.
 However, I realized that I won't go anywhere without leveraging technical debt.

 After two and half years of intense learning and refactoring I came with a bunch of new concepts and applications for my software.

 As a result of this process, I'm not longer interested in building the software company thing anymore as I realized that there's a better fit for my context and current times.

-This post is about the stuff I've learned in all these years of providing self-hosted software an how I pretend to monetize Chevereto for the future.
+This post is about the stuff I've learned in all these years of providing self-hosted software an how I pretend to monetize Open Source [Chevereto](https://chevereto.com) for the future.

 ## Tailored offering